MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

 This is a function interception (also known as a monkey patch).

-9.4 Why This Works
+9.4 Why This Works & Why Nothing Else Does

-Instead of trying to block input propagation (which is difficult inside NRDP), you:
+Instead of trying to block input propagation (which is difficult inside NRDP because the event object does NOT support stopImmediatePropagation() or preventDefault() – those methods simply don’t exist on the raw NRDP event, and calling them will throw an error, breaking all input handling), you:

 1. Allow the framework to attempt to handle X normally
 2. But when it tries to call util.changeLocation:
-   · The function has been replaced by your version
+   * The function has been replaced by your version
-   · Navigation never executes
+   * Navigation never executes
-   · Execution is interrupted by the throw
+   * Execution is interrupted by the throw

 The flow becomes: